 August 26 to September 1

-From Almerimar to Isola di San Petri, Sardinia (Italy)
+From Almerimar to Isola di San Pietro, Sardinia (Italy)

 We flipped the coin and lost